jdslomka/GodotApplePlugins/README.md

 * GameCenter [GameCenter Integration Guide](Sources/GodotApplePlugins/GameCenter/GameCenterGuide.md)
 * StoreKit2 (https://migueldeicaza.github.io/GodotApplePlugins/class_storekitmanager.html)
 * Sign-in with Apple (AuthenticationServices)
+* AppleFilePicker: allow your application to invoke the file system picker.

 The release contains both binaries for MacOS as dynamic libraries and an iOS xcframework compiled with the "Mergeable Library" feature.